 A short-term projection period is used on all business.
 Although MLL manages its business on a long-term basis, this short-term projection reflects the fact that MLL is able to terminate all such policies by giving policyholders not more than four-months' notice and consequently close out long-term risk.
-The MLL Board consider the use of a short-term projection period to be a proportionate approach in line with Article 56 of the Delegated Acts.
-The technical provisions so determined are higher than they would be under a long-term projection.
+The MLL Board consider the use of a short-term projection period to be a proportionate approach in line with section 27 of the Technical Provisions - Further Requirements part of the PRA Rulebook.
 The projection period is determined to satisfy the Article 56 requirement that the proportionate methodology should not underestimate the risk associated with the business.
-At 31 March 2024, a five month projection period (2023: Five months) has been used, calculated in line with methodology agreed with the PRA.
+At 31 March 2025, a five-month projection period (2024: Five months) has been used, calculated in line with methodology agreed with the PRA.